 Be Careful with Cracked Heat ExchangerOne of the key components of any furnace is the heat exchanger, the area where the air is heated and then sent throughout your home.
 If there is a problem, such as a crack or corrosion, dangerous fumes containing carbon monoxide can get into your ducts and cause serious health problems – or even death.
-The experts with One Hour Heating & Air Conditioning® of Ramsey want to make sure you stay safe, so we want to share the warning signs that may indicate your heat exchanger needs to be checked.
+The experts with Northern's One Hour Heating & Air Conditioning® want to make sure you stay safe, so we want to share the warning signs that may indicate your heat exchanger needs to be checked.

 Why Cracks Happen